1. Marry in the U.S. and change the status in the U.S.

 2. Marriage After Entry into the U.S. through a Fiancé’s Nonimmigrant Visa (K-1)

-The most basic requirement for K-visa to be invited as a fiancé is that they have met at least once during last two years before the U.S. citizen’s inviting.
-If you can prove this condition, a U.S. citizen will submit an I-129F application in the U.S. to the USCIS for approval.
-When the US Embassy in Korea (fiancé’s home country) receives the approval document, it notifies the fiancé who lives in Korea and sends the interview date.
-The question to ask in detail when interviewing is how and where the two people came to know.
-If there is a picture taken at the time of the engagement ceremony or a letter exchanged with each other, it is recommended to bring this to the interview examiner.
+The most critical requirement for K-visa is that a petitioner (a U.S. citizen) should prove that they have met at least once during last two years.
+If the U.S. citizen can prove this condition, he/she will submit an I-129F petition to the USCIS in the U.S. Upon the approval from the USCIS, the U.S. Embassy in the fiancé’s home country receives the approval document through the NVC (National Visa Center), it notifies the fiancé lives in the foreign country and sends the interview date.
+At the interview for K-1 visa, the most important questions are when, how and where the two people came to know each other.
+If there some pictures taken at the time of the engagement ceremony/ travels/ family events or e-mails, texts, or other letters exchanged with each other, it is recommended to bring them to the interview examiner.
 If the fiancé has children under the age of 21, the children may enter the United States on a K-2 visa.

-A person who enters the United States with a fiancé (K-1) must marry a citizen within 90 days.
-If you do not get married within 90 days, or if you marry someone other than the U.S. citizen who invited you, you will be given a deportation order.
-If you are married within 90 days, you will be eligible to become a permanent resident only after you have submitted an I-485 with an attached marriage certificate to change your status.
+The K-1 visa holder who enters the United States as a fiancé must marry the U. S. citizen (petitioner) within 90 days of the entry.
+If the K-1 visa holder does not get married within 90 days, or if marry someone other than the U.S. citizen who invited you, the K-1 visa holder should leave the U.S. right away.
+Otherwise, the K-1 visa holder will be given a deportation order.
+If married within 90 days, the K-1 visa holder will be eligible to become a permanent resident so that the foreign spouse can file an I-485 application with a valid marriage certificate to change status from K-1 to LPR.

-3. After marriage in Korea (or a third country), Enter into the U.S. with a conditional green card (i.e., CR1)
+3. Enter the U.S. with a conditional green card (i.e., CR1) after Marriage